 Even in the wild, mice, frogs, and the like are mostly occasional prey and not the norm.
 Rather give your tarantula a well-rounded diet by feeding them a variety of properly gut-loaded crickets and superworms.

 There is also some debate on whether calcium is needed in your Ts diet.
 We discussed the benefits and dangers of adding calcium to your Ts diet in this article.
-You can read this and decide whether calcium is really needed.

 5. Live Mice Can Carry Diseases